kd1882/watch-commander/README.md

 # watch-commander
-Lightweight WebApp to lookup mass general laws and provide a single location for domestic violience, mental health, and OUI resources.
+Lightweight WebApp to lookup mass general laws and provide a single location for domestic violence, mental health, and OUI resources.
 *Showcase for using flask and bootstrap*

 # To get started: